gapolinario/gapolinario.github.io/_posts/2024-08-02-airy-function-sequence.md

 $$

-However we can use the same identity, with 0 as the lower limit, to show eq.
-(1).
+However we can use the same identity, with 0 as the lower limit, to show eq. \ref{eq:airy_positive}.
 As a result, we obtain the recursion relation for the [A052502](https://oeis.org/A052502) sequence.